 Line variation creates a clearer message, so the viewer doesn’t have to wade through a forest of identical lines to see the main idea.

 #8: paint blobs & try to make something out of it

 I ended up trying out this drawing warm up exercise in a couple different ways.
 One was a lines-only approach, and the other was similar to cloud-gazing.

 The first warm-up exercise was just lines only.
 I started with one blob, and randomly began adding lines to it to give it some dimension.
 Then I thought, that kind of looks like a flower!

 So I went with that and drew a bee coming to pollinate the flower.
 I started to add a stem and some big leaves, which made me think that the flower could be a lure, like a Venus fly trap, but for bees…

 I don’t hate bees, so I don’t know why my mind took this route, but I added teeth to the leaves, so if the bee gets too close, it will trigger the trap and the leaves will chomp down on the bee.

-I also did another blob exercise that I think is pretty common – where you just paint splotches on a canvas and try to see what pops out at you, kind of like a Rorschach test or cloud gazing.
+I also did another blob warm-up exercise that I think is pretty common – where you just paint splotches on a canvas and try to see what pops out at you, kind of like a Rorschach test or cloud gazing.

-As I was still painting the blobs, I was already seeing images in the amorphous forms, and these are what resulted from it: a little rabbit, and a baby dragon!
+As I was still painting the blobs, I was already seeing images in the amorphous forms, and these are what resulted from it: a little rabbit and a baby dragon!

 #9: paint blobs & keep it blobby